Jovisx/AR-Trainer/README.md

 The first app that allows you to do exercises from home.

-A 360 degree-view of exercise to understand the proceedings , simple and intuitive , all you need is a helmet for virtual reality and from home you can do all the exercises you want with a simple click.

 You're lazy you do not like to go out to go to the gym

 Now with AR Trainer you can do everything from home